eerkela/bertrand/docs/source/content/motivation.rst

     3    <NA>
     dtype: Int64

-Instead of coercing integers to floating point, we skip straight to the ``pd.Int64Dtype()`` implementation.
-This doesn't just happen for ``int64``\s either, it also applies for booleans and all other non-nullable data types.
+Instead of coercing integers to floats, we skip straight to the :class:`pd.Int64Dtype() <pandas.Int64Dtype>` implementation.
+This doesn't just happen for int64s either, it also applies for booleans and all other non-nullable data types.

 .. doctest:: pdcast_intro